FPM trainee toolkit

 Learn more

-Essential topic area (ETA) modules
+Essential topic area (ETA) study guides

 The ETA resources focus on integrating the Pain Medicine Roles in Practice with the clinical skills and knowledge of the nine essential topic areas and target a set of learning outcomes from the curriculum.
 It is important to note that these resources only contribute to the acquisition of some learning outcomes from the curriculum.
 They do not represent either the complete set of competencies for the topic area, or even all you need to know about the learning objectives targeted.